Voprosy Khimii i Khimicheskoi Tekhnologii

 Permissions for reproducing

-Authors should include with their submission, a written permission to reproduce material published elsewhere (such as illustrations) from the copyright holder.
+Authors should include with their submission, a written permission to reproduce material published elsewhere (such as illustrations and tables) from the copyright holder.
 Authors are responsible for paying any fees to reproduce materials.

 Proper acknowledgment of the work of others must always be given.
 The data obtained privately, as in conversation, correspondence, or discussion with third parties, as well as in the course of confidential services, such as refereeing manuscripts or grant applications should not be used or reported without explicit, written permission from the source.
 Names of funding organizations should be given in paper.